 Machans Beach

 The closest beach to Cairns, Machans is a small residential suburb on the edge of the Barron River delta.
-The beach itself has been impacted by erosion — large rock barriers line parts of the shore — so it's not ideal for swimming or sunbathing.
-However, the esplanade walk is pleasant, and it gives a glimpse of the quieter coastal lifestyle just minutes from the city.
-Most visitors pass through on their way to the better swimming beaches further north.
+The beach has been impacted by erosion over the years — large rock barriers line parts of the shore — so it's not ideal for swimming or sunbathing.
+There is no stinger net.
+The esplanade walk is pleasant, and the suburb has a quiet local charm, but most visitors pass through on their way to the better swimming beaches further north.

 Holloways Beach

-Holloways is the closest proper swimming beach to Cairns.
-It's a quiet, community-oriented suburb with a strong local feel — dog walkers, joggers, and families who prefer somewhere low-key.
+Holloways is the closest proper swimming beach to Cairns — a quiet, community-oriented suburb with a strong local feel.
+Dog walkers, joggers and families who prefer somewhere low-key congregate here.
 The beach is wide and sandy with a stinger-resistant swimming enclosure during the season and lifeguard patrols.
-There's a small cluster of cafes, a couple of bars, and a fish-and-chip shop near the foreshore.
-Holloways is also popular with kitesurfers when the south-easterly trade winds blow during the dry season.
+A small cluster of cafes, a couple of bars and a fish-and-chip shop sit near the foreshore.

-For visitors staying in Cairns who want a quick beach trip without driving all the way to Palm Cove, Holloways is a solid choice — especially in the afternoon for a sunset swim.
+Holloways is popular with kitesurfers when the south-easterly trade winds blow during the dry season — the wide sandy foreshore and reliable wind make it one of the better kitesurfing spots in the region.
+For visitors staying in Cairns who want a quick beach trip without driving all the way to Palm Cove, Holloways is a solid choice, especially in the afternoon for a sunset swim.

 Yorkeys Knob

-Yorkeys Knob is a suburban beach community centred around its marina and the Half Moon Bay Golf Club — an 18-hole par 70 course with views over the Coral Sea and the rainforest ranges behind Cairns (visitors welcome).
-The beach is long and sandy with a stinger net, though it can be exposed to wind — great for kitesurfing, less ideal for calm swimming on blustery days.
+Yorkeys Knob is a suburban beach community centred around its marina and the Half Moon Bay Golf Club — an 18-hole par 70 course with views over the Coral Sea and the rainforest ranges (visitors welcome, no booking required for casual rounds).
+The beach is long and sandy with a stinger net, though it can be exposed to wind — great for kitesurfing and windsurfing, less ideal for calm family swimming on blustery days.

-The Yorkeys Knob Boating Club overlooks the marina and serves affordable meals and drinks with waterfront views — it's a relaxed spot for a beer and a sunset.
-Some half-day reef trips depart from the Yorkeys Knob marina, which can be convenient if you're staying in the Northern Beaches area.
+The Yorkeys Knob Boating Club overlooks the marina and serves affordable meals and drinks with waterfront views — a relaxed spot for a beer and a sunset.
+Half-day reef trips depart from the Yorkeys Knob marina on some operators, which can be convenient if you're based at the Northern Beaches rather than Cairns CBD.

 Trinity Beach